Gordon Jackson Rees (1918 – 2001) was a British anaesthetist

 - 1949 – becomes a Consultant Anaesthetist at Royal Liverpool Hospital

-- 1966-8 – appointed President of the Liverpool Society of Anaesthetists
+- 1966-8 – President of the Liverpool Society of Anaesthetists

 - 1976-9 – Founder member and second President of Association of Paediatric Anaesthetists

-- 1981-2 – appointed President of the Section of Anaesthetists of the Royal Society of Medicine
+- 1981 – President of the Section of Anaesthetists of the Royal Society of Medicine

 - 1983 – retires from anaesthetic practice and becomes a guest Professor of Paediatric Anaesthesia in the Erasmus University of Rotterdam for a year

-- 1986 – appointed as first President of the Federation of European Associations of Paediatric Anaesthesia
+- 1986 – First President of the Federation of European Associations of Paediatric Anaesthesia

 - Died on January 19, 2001